ikoniqoz/nitrodocs/content/plugins/streams/basic-search.md

 ## The Results Page URI

 Your results page should have room in the URI for the cache segment and pagination offset (if necessary).
-To accomplish this, you should create a page with strict URI matching turned off, so PyroCMS will ignore the segment where the cache key segment is placed.
+To accomplish this, you should create a page with strict URI matching turned off, so NitroCMS will ignore the segment where the cache key segment is placed.